 Personalized Learning: Probably the most commonly used term, it is most often used as an umbrella phrase that encompasses instruction that is individualized and differentiated.
 In some source material however personalized learning is distinguished from the other two, by allowing students to have far greater say not only in how and when they study — but indeed what.
 Personalized learning in this context is then perhaps the most flexible of all three styles, and describes a truly modern teacher-student relationship that is highly collaborative.

-Best Online Definition – Glossary of Educational Reform: “The term personalized learning, or personalization, refers to a diverse variety of educational programs, learning experiences, instructional approaches, and academic-support strategies that are intended to address the distinct learning needs, interests, aspirations, or cultural backgrounds of individual students.”
+Best Online Definition – Glossary of Educational Reform: “The term personalized l“The term personalized learning, or personalization, refers to a diverse variety of educational programs, learning experiences, instructional approaches, and academic-support strategies that are intended to address the distinct learning needs, interests, aspirations, or cultural backgrounds of individual students.”

 We’ve examined some truly interesting concepts today, and I am now curious as to how technology is enabling and empowering them.
 Look out for future blogs where we will further explore these innovative instruction methods through the lens of technology.